-- a.
-If the hospice has no or has limited access to vaccine, and the hospice has documented attempts to obtain vaccine access (e.g., contact with health department and pharmacies). - b.
-If the hospice provides evidence that they have taken aggressive steps to have all staff vaccinated, such as advertising for new staff, hosting vaccine clinics, etc.
+a.
+If the HHA has no or has limited access to vaccine, and the HHA has documented attempts to obtain vaccine access (e.g., contact with health department and pharmacies).

+b.
+If the HHA provides evidence that they have taken aggressive steps to have all staff vaccinated, such as advertising for new staff, hosting vaccine clinics, etc.

+Enforcement Actions

-Enforcement Actions CMS will follow current enforcement procedures based on the level of deficiency cited during the survey.
+CMS will follow current enforcement procedures based on the level of deficiency cited during the survey.
+Home Health providers may be subject to alternative sanctions for non-compliance with this regulation based on current enforcement authority.